-The Range header is an HTTP header that specifies the part of content to be retrieved.
-For example, Range: bytes=0-100 specifies that the origin server is required to return the first 101 bytes in the requested file.
+The Range header is an HTTP header that specifies the range of content to retrieve.
+For example, Range: bytes=0-100 indicates that the back-to-origin request retrieves the first 101 bytes of data from the file.

-After the range origin fetch feature is enabled, the queries per second (QPS) of origin fetch increase.
-If the rate limiting feature is enabled on the origin server, requests sent to the origin server could be throttled.
-To prevent this issue, you can call the DescribeL2VipsByDomain operation to query the IP addresses of origin fetch POPs of DCDN and add these IP addresses to the IP address whitelist of the origin server.
+Enabling the range origin fetch feature increases the QPS for origin fetches.
+If rate limiting is enabled on your origin server, this may trigger its rate limiting rules.
+As a workaround, call the DescribeL2VipsByDomain operation to query the IP addresses of the DCDN origin fetch POPs, and add the IP addresses of the DCDN origin fetch POPs to the IP address whitelist of your origin server.

 Log on to the DCDN console.